La Jolla Cove

-La Jolla Cove is a small cove with a beach that is surrounded by cliffs in La Jolla, San Diego, California.
+La Jolla Cove is a small cove with a beach that is surrounded by cliffs in La Jolla, a community of San Diego, California.
 Point La Jolla forms the south side of the cove.
 The area is protected as part of a marine reserve and is popular with snorkelers, swimmers and scuba divers.

 The swells that often roll in from the open ocean can be large and strong.
 The water temperature is often a little colder than the average San Diego beach.
 While the beach has only a small dry sand area at high tide, during very low tides, tide pools are revealed at the cove.

-California sea lions can be found in the waters of the Cove and hauling out, temporarily leaving the water to rest on its beaches, cliffs, and bluffs.
-Similar to the events of the Pacific harbor seals at Children's Pool Beach, there is controversy concerning the interactions of people with the sea lions.
+California sea lions can be found in the waters of the cove and hauling out, temporarily leaving the water to rest on its beaches, cliffs, and bluffs.
+Similar to the history of the Pacific harbor seals at Children's Pool Beach, there are challenges concerning the interactions of people with the sea lions.